Pwn2Win CTF 2018

 The only ability currently we have is file inclusion.
 However, since XXE includes the file in XML, the whole xml has to be parsed to XML correctly.
 Otherwise it will return an error.
 For example, we cannot read html, xml or most binary file.
 They will break the whole XML structure.

-In /etc/passwd we found the home directory of Apache tomcat 6.0 is in /opt/tomcat.
-In the directory and we found: the manager directory.
+directory.
 That means we might be able to access Apache Tomcat manager interface.
-However, we got 403 forbidden visiting /manager because apprarently the server only accepts connection from localhost.
+However, we got 403 forbidden visiting /manager

 Don't forget the XXE support other protocols like HTTP and gopher (because of the hint in the message).
 Let's try to make a request from localhost and access the manager API.